danuhnder/CV/README.md

 Summary
 -------

 Hi, I'm Dan.
 I'm a freshly-minted full-stack developer with a HUGE pile of enthusiasm to learn.
 Ever since my first PC I've loved troubleshooting (and made a little money doing it around the neghbourhood in my teens).
-I ended up studying science rather than computer science, branched into teaching, ended up as a waiter once .
+I ended up studying science rather than computer science and branched into people-facing roles like teaching but my affinity and enthusiasm for tech never went away.
 I LOVE figuring stuff out.
 When a system is put in front of me - a new codebase, a building diagram, a boardgame I haven't played - I want to experience and understand as much of it as possible.
-And then I want to engage with my peers re: the system, to help clarify my understanding AND to help interpret for others who aren't at the same stage of understanding.
-And then I want to improve it!

-Through my previous experience I've built a skill stack that I know is useful - I'm an excellent troubleshooter, have well practised communication and customer service skills (I do have to tone my accent back sometimes), and a demonstrated ability to work like a demon during crunch times.
-I'm in search of an environment that also values those skills and will keep challenging and supporting me.

 Skills
 ------

 **Languages**: Javascript, Ruby, HTML, CSS
-**Frameworks, Libraries and Environments**;  ReactJS,  Rails, NodeJS, Ajax, Express, EJS, JQuery, SASS, Styled Components
+**Frameworks, Libraries and Environments**;  ReactJS,  Rails, NodeJS, Ajax, Express, EJS, JQuery, SASS, Styled Components, Bootstrap
 **Systems, CMS and Databases**: SQL, PostgreSQL, CircleCI, Git, Heroku, Netlify
 **Testing**: Mocha, Chai, Storybook, Jest, Cypress